Best Dry Sauna Temperature and Humidity for Comfort and Health

 About Relative Humidity

-Relative humidity is a measurement of the ratio of water vapor at a given temperature.
-The amount of water vapor it can hold increases as temperature rises.
+Relative humidity measures the ratio of water vapor at a given temperature.
+The amount of water vapor it can hold increases as the temperature rises.

 Getting it Right With Electric Stoves